 Then I prepared for departure.
 My plan was to sail to Tiganakia (Τηγανάκια) just S of Arki because I did not want to go to my favorite Marathi on a possibly busy and crowded Sunday.
 I will go there tomorrow.
 I raised the anchor and departed from Papandria at 1010.
 I turned on the water-maker and motored.
 The wind was about 7 knots from the SW, too weak for sailing.
 The first obstacle was to clear the reef [37° 16.9' N 026° 47.7' E].
 Before getting too close to the reef I lowered the boat speed to almost 1 knot.
 Fortunately this time the reef was visible, but I do have it well marked on the chart plotter.
 After that it was clear run.
 We arrived at Tiganakia [37° 21.6' N 026° 45' E], after 6.2 M at 1115.
 It took me 2 tries to anchor to my satisfaction.
 I finally did so in 7 m depth over sand and 30 m of scope.
 Thetis settling in 6.5 m.
 There was no other boat here other then several large motor cruisers and a lovely old schooner in the next cove some distance away.

 In the evening I managed to connect my iPhone to the Bose bluetooth speaker and now I even have music.
 I am slowly getting into “cruising mode.”
 The evening was a little chilly, cockpit temperature 24°C and cabin 27°C. I had a very pleasant evening listening to Greek nautical songs.
 As the sun was setting I had an ouzo.
 This was a very relaxed ½ day.
 For dinner I made spaghetti with a sauce of tuna, capers, garlic, and onions.
 I ate on the cockpit table sprinkling the spaghetti with graded Parmezan cheese.
 I then had some apricots but they were not the best.
-I cannot wait for the ones in Kalami.
+I could not wait for the ones in Kalami.

 I went to bed just before 11 PM.